 I am divorced.
 Is this an issue as far as the adult initiation process is concerned?

 Each situation is unique but these are important issues to understand and sort out.
 You are encouraged to talk with the Coordinator of Faith Formation or our Pastor about your unique situation when you first inquire about the process.

 Jesus taught his disciples the importance of community.
 It is meaningful that we walk this faith journey with companions.
 If you decide to join the Catholic Church or if you are a Catholic who wishes to complete your initiation, you will need a sponsor from the Catholic faith community.
 Basically a sponsor is a fully initiated Catholic who will serve as a companion, listener, and mentor.
 The sponsor will also help you to learn more about the parish and ways to live out the Catholic faith.
 If you already have someone in mind that is not from St. Joe’s, a co-sponsor may be assigned from the parish if you wish.
 Baptismal candidates will also have an opportunity to choose a Godparent(s) as baptism approaches.

 Once you have read through all of the information provided here, you are welcome to contact:

-Michelle Miller, Coordinator of Faith Formation
+Andrew Pump, Coordinator of Young Adult Ministry & Faith Formation